-It showcases the company’s (and moreover the man’s) very first models of automobile… while finding a perfect harmony with the cars of past and of future.
+It showcases the company’s — and moreover the man’s — very first models of an automobile while finding a perfect harmony with the cars of past and of future.

 Stuttgart is the only place in the world with two car museums, and that too belonging to brands like Porche and Mercedes.
 On my #VisitStuttgart blog trip, I happened to visit the home of Mercedes Benz, the only exhibition of its kind in the world to document a 130-year-old automobile legacy without a break.

 For this is where the legend began, with its pioneering invention of Gottlieb Daimler and Carl Benz — the automobile!
 And speaking of the three-pointed star, well there’s just so much history behind it.

-Covering a floor space of 16,500 square metres, the museum, on its 9 different levels, presents 160 vehicles and over 1,500 exhibits.
+Covering a floor space of 16,500 square metres, the Mercedez Benz museum, on its 9 different floors, presents 160 vehicles and over 1,500 exhibits.
 As I entered the museum, the impressive display of cars, as if a beautiful 3d-painting hanging out of the wall, came out as a bit of surprise.
 I am not usually a ‘museum person’, but I instantly knew that this tour is perhaps going to be a memorable exception.

 With my audio guide, telling beautiful stories in English, the elevator took me to the top floor, to a height of 34 metres, taking me through the history of the automobile industry to its point of inception.

-As you get to the top floor and begin your journey, the first thing on display is not a car, but a horse, making it obvious that even the most complex technologies and designs come with the simplest of all ideas. and that’s exactly when a legacy begins.
+As you get to the top floor and begin your journey, the first thing on display is not a car, but a horse, making it obvious that even the most complex technologies and designs come with the simplest of all ideas, and that’s exactly how a legacy begins.